Wisconsin Court Records

 What is Wisconsin Child Support?

 According to Wis.
 Stat. § 767.511, child support is the amount that is necessary to support a minor child’s welfare and development.
-In Maryland, the court may order both parents or either parent to regularly pay a fixed amount in child support.
+In Wisconsin, the court may order both parents or either parent to regularly pay a fixed amount in child support.
 The Wisconsin court believes that even if parents are separated, divorced, or unmarried, both parents are responsible for child support.
 Using the Percentage of Income Standard, the court considers the parents’ financial ability, the number of children, and the children’s financial and medical needs in setting the child support amount.
 The court also determines how the parents pay child support.
-In Maryland, only children who are less than 18 years old or less than 19 years old, if the child is still in high school, are eligible for child support.
+In Wisconsin, only children under 18 years old or under 19 years old (if the child is still in high school) are eligible for child support.

 What Does Child Support Cover in Wisconsin?